theochem/BFit/README.md

 # FittingBasisSets

-FittingBasisSets is a python program that used to fit a convex sum of basis sets to any probability distribution.
-Primarily used for ab-intio quantum chemistry calculations with basis sets being gaussian.
+FittingBasisSets is a python program that is used to fit a convex sum of basis sets to any probability distribution.
+Primarily used for ab-intio quantum chemistry calculations with gaussian basis sets.

 # What it contains